Thavarshan/filterable/README.md

 ### Implementing the Filterable and FilterableTrait

-To use the `Filter` class in your Eloquent models, you need to implement the `Filterable` interface and use the `FilterableTrait` trait.
+To use the `Filter` class in your Eloquent models, you need to implement the `Filterable` interface and use the `Filterable` trait.
 Here's an example for a `Post` model:

 ```php
 namespace App\Models;